Rule 8002. Time to File a Notice of Appeal

 (ii) evidence (such as a postmark or date stamp) showing that the notice was so deposited and that postage was prepaid; or

-(B) the appellate court exercises its discretion to permit the later filing of a declaration or notarized statement that satisfies Rule 8002(c)(1)(A)(i).
+(B) the appellate court exercises its discretion to permit the later filing of a declaration or notarized statement that satisfies (A)(i).

 (2)Multiple Appeals.
-If an inmate files under this subdivision the first notice of appeal, the 14-day period provided in subdivision (a)(3) for another party to file a notice of appeal runs from the date when the bankruptcy clerk dockets the first notice.
+If an inmate files under this subdivision (c) the first notice of appeal, the 14-day period provided in (a)(3) for another party to file a notice of appeal runs from the date when the bankruptcy clerk dockets the first notice.

-(d) Extending the Time to Appeal.
+(d) Extending the Time to File a Notice of Appeal.

-(A) grants relief from an automatic stay under § 362, 922, 1201, or 1301 of the Code;
+(A) grants relief from an automatic stay under § 362, 922, 1201, or 1301;

-(C) authorizes the obtaining of credit under § 364 of the Code;
+(C) authorizes obtaining credit under § 364;

-(E) approves a disclosure statement under § 1125 of the Code; or
+(E) approves a disclosure statement under § 1125; or

-(F) confirms a plan under § 943, 1129, 1225, or 1325 of the Code.
+(F) confirms a plan under § 943, 1129, 1225, or 1325.

 (Added Apr.
 25, 2014, eff.
 Dec.
 1, 2014; amended Apr.
 26, 2018, eff.
 Dec.
-1, 2018.)
+1, 2018; Apr.
+2, 2024, eff.
+Dec.
+1, 2024.)